 On your first visit to an IBD clinic you will be seen by a consultant gastroenterologist in one of their clinics.
 If you have had an endoscopy then you may have already had a brief telephone discussion with one of the IBD nurses about your diagnosis.

-All of the clinics are held in the Gastroenterology outpatient department on the third floor of BRI.
-It is important that you always book-in at the main outpatient desk on arrival.
+All of the clinics are held at Outpatients West on the first floor of the BRI.
+It is important that you always book-in at the main reception desk on arrival.

 Adolescent Transition and Young Persons’ Clinic

 This clinic is for young people who have been under the care of a paediatrician.
 It is held every three months and the young person is seen by a gastroenterologist and paediatrician.
 Moving from paediatric to adult care can be a difficult time – as a child your parents or guardian are responsible for your care, as an adolescent you have to learn to take on that responsibility yourself.
 This clinic is the first stage in that process.

 Transition to adult care